HANDSWORTH ASSOCIATION OF SCHOOLS

 The ICO guidance refers to a number of other potential risks.
 These other risks are unlikely to occur within the work of HAOS.
 However, it is the manager's responsibility to check whether any potential data breach should be reported by reference to the ICO guidance relating to small charities.
 If there is a need to report a data breach it should be reported promptly and the chair of trustees must also be informed promptly.

-Handsworth Association of Schools thanks our generous funding partners
+Handsworth Association of Schools thanks our generous funders and partners

 hm gov community fund